turbopape/milestones/README.md

 ```

 You can then pass this to another program to render as a Gantt chart (ours is coming soon).
-You should have `:achieved` equal to `:duration`, or Milestones was not able to schedule all of the tasks (this
+You should have `:achieved` equal to `:duration`, or Milestones will not be able to schedule all of the tasks (this
 should not happen).

 ### Errors